 Join us!
 Through the IDEAS Global Challenge you can:

 You don't have to be affiliated with MIT to participate.
 Everyone is encouraged to contribute your time, energy, and expertise to support student innovation as public service.
-All teams must be 1/3 MIT students to be eligible to win an award.
+However, teams must be led by a full-time MIT student and should ensure that roughly 1/3 of the team is MIT students to be eligible to win an award.
 To get started, register to be a part of the IDEAS Global Challenge, explore or define problems, get to know the teams, and ways you can contribute through the Help Wanted/Help Offered board.
 You can also sign up to be a volunteer with the IDEAS Global Challenge.